Tiberiusmoon/Antivirus-Combat-and-Repair/README.md

-That should resolve the most basic infections to your system, if you have a particularly nasty infection google search the virus in question for idea's or reinstall your OS.
+That should resolve the most basic infections to your system, if you have a particularly nasty infection, Google search the virus in question for ideas or reinstall your OS.

 Good luck and try to have fun!